Norway Rental Laws: Pro-landlord, Neutral or Pro-tenant?

 Brief history: Recent changes in Norwegian landlord and tenant law

-In the 1970s a deregulation of the housing sector began, and now Norway has a liberalized housing market, similar to the USA or Australia.
+In the 1970s, a deregulation of the housing sector began, and now Norway has a liberalized housing market, similar to the USA or Australia.
 The Law of Tenancy (2000) removed the last rent controls, with the exception of Oslo pre-war housing.
 There is broad political consensus that the rental market constitutes an important part of the overall housing market, which requires numerous rental houses to function properly; in addition, a well-functioning rental market is believed to stabilize the price of owner-occupied houses.

-At the same time, there is an emerging consensus that the free market does not provide sufficient housing for poor.
-In 1998 the Government agreed that the state should finance a new non-commercial rental housing sector, with the aim of building 50,000 new non-commercial rental dwellings over the next 10-15 years, located in the biggest towns, with low and regulated rents.
+At the same time, there is an emerging consensus that the free market does not provide sufficient housing for the poor.
+In 1998, the Government agreed that the state should finance a new non-commercial rental housing sector, with the aim of building 50,000 new non-commercial rental dwellings over the next 10-15 years, located in the biggest towns, with low and regulated rents.

 Subscribe to Global Property Guide